Concrete Floor Sealing

 Fusion can broadcast CSIRO certified non slip grit into the top coat sealer adding traction to the once smooth surface.
 The non slip grit comes in 4 different sizes and being semi transparent hardly visible.
 Non slip grit can be beneficial around swimming pools, common areas, sloped driveways and paths, factories or work areas.

-The most important step before applying any concrete sealer is concrete cleaning .
-Concrete wants to be cleaned, etched and total dry before sealing concrete pavers.
+The most important step before applying any concrete sealer is concrete preparation.
+Concrete wants to be cleaned, etched or ground and total dry before sealing concrete pavers.